Ik spreek geen Nederlands

 In this episode of the daily report about war crimes commited during web development we are going to take a slightly longer journey.
 Our task is straightforward: we are going to travel all around the world visiting a randomly* chosen website.
 Normally this would be time consuming and expensive, but thanks to the advanced breakthrough technology called "Virtual Private Network" that I managed to acquire, we can do it without leaving our living room sofas.

 During our journey we will be using google.com as an example of a commonly visited website.
 As a matter of simplification we will visit only two countries.
 Below you can see the appearance of the said website's front page as accessed from Belgium and Portugal, respectively.
-I have not changed anything about my computing environment apart from moving it around Europe.
+I haven't changed anything about my computing environment apart from moving it around Europe.

 Accept-Language: en-US,en;q=0.5